Earnings boost for stocks may lose luster with rising yields

 “We are going to get good earnings coming through,” Paulsen said.“The problem is we are going to lose the value on those earnings.”

 A test for equity valuations could come with next Friday’s U.S. employment report for February.
-Last month’s report revealed surprising wage gains that sparked concerns of inflation, in turn setting off a jump in yields and drop in stocks.
+Last month’s report revealed surprising wage gains that sparked concerns of inflation, in turn setting off a jump in yields and a drop in stocks.

 Stocks are commonly valued by comparing their price to their estimated profits over the next year, known as the price-to-earnings, or P/E, ratio.